Jutho/TensorKit.jl/docs/src/man/sectors.md

 TODO

 ## Bibliography
+[^tung]:        Tung, W. K. (1985).
+Group theory in physics: an introduction to symmetry principles, group representations, and special functions in classical and quantum physics.
+                World Scientific Publishing Company.

 [^kitaev]:
     Kitaev, A. (2006).
 Anyons in an exactly solved model and beyond.
     Annals of Physics, 321(1), 2-111.